Learning beyond the lecture hall

 “IM Marsh Campus is like a community and that really helped me personally to grow and explore.
 I felt a lot more comfortable being able to knock on my lecturers’ doors whenever and have a chat with them.
 We also have smaller classes, so you get to interact with the lecturers more.
 The lecturers are what make the degree in any university and I was constantly challenged and pushed to do better, which has since really helped my confidence in my nutrition knowledge.”

 Cathrine has won the Institute of Food Science and Technology Science Communications Competition with her article “Quin-What?
 Cultivating Exotic Protein-Rich Crops in Europe”.
-Her article will be published in December’s issue of Food Science & Technology magazine.
+Her article was published in Food Science & Technology magazine.

 If you’re inspired by Cathrine’s journey and would like to find out where studying Nutrition could take you, browse health and nutrition courses on offer at LJMU.